- Enjoy relaxing train travel through the French and Italian countryside, with lovely views of the Alps

 Get ready to set off on your six-day eco-friendly train itinerary to the sunny southerly Italian city of Lecce, in Puglia.
 Today you will be travelling for just over 12-hours, so kick back with a gripping book while you coast across Europe, from London to Milan.
 The first leg of your trip is the speedy two-and-a-half hour Eurostar train from London's St Pancras to the Gare du Nord in Paris.
 From here it's an easy seven-minute ride on the RER - the Parisian metro - to Gare de Lyon (two stops on the Line D), where the next part of your adventure begins.
 You have enough time here to savour a Parisian lunch (we can recommend a bistro by the station) before boarding your next train.

 After breakfast this morning you will travel a further nine hours down to your main destination, Lecce, where you will be staying for four nights.
 Your journey is on the direct Frecciabianca train service, which will see you skipping across the idyllic Italian countryside, passing vineyards, olive groves, medieval villages and woodlands on your journey down the east coast.
-When you arrive in Lecce, make yourself at home in your chic, spacious hotel room, before making your way down to the hotel's restaurant for a rich Puglian dinner.
+When you arrive in Lecce, make yourself at home in your hotel room, before heading down to the hotel's restaurant for a rich Puglian dinner.
 Italians generally consider Puglian food the best in the country, which is saying something.
-Dine al fresco amid the olive and orange trees in the hotel's walled garden, enjoying Puglian classics.
+Dine al fresco, enjoying a selection of Puglian classics.

-After a leisurely breakfast in the fruit-filled garden, get ready to stretch your legs on a fantastic three-hour private walking tour.
+After a leisurely breakfast, get ready to stretch your legs on a fantastic three-hour private walking tour.
 At the core of the city sits its main square, Piazza Sant'Oronzo, home to a Roman era amphitheatre.
-The theatre, which once held a staggering 25,000 people, is only half exposed as so many other buildings were built on top of it across the centuries.
+The theatre, which once held a staggering 25,000 people, is only half-exposed as so many other buildings were built on top of it across the centuries.
 Sitting on top of the hidden part of the amphitheatre is the Church of Santa Maria della Grazia, built in the late 16th century.

 Today is free for you to spend as you wish.
-You may want to relax at the hotel, taking time to enjoy the charming gardens or having a dip in the outdoor pool.
 Staying local, take another whirl around the extremely photogenic city of Lecce, brimming with secret doorways hidden down narrow streets of golden sandstone; it is the ideal place for a laid-back passeggiata (evening stroll).
 Alternatively, you may wish to relax at your hotel.
 As the evening draws closer, savour an aperitivo in a quaint authentic bar.
 For those looking to explore further afield, venture further around the Puglia region to Galatina, Gallipoli and Santa Maria di Leuca to enjoy gothic churches, blissful beaches with crystal clear waters, a historic lighthouse and picturesque views.
 Connoisseurs must also visit Nardo to sample some divine Primitivo wine, and we can recommend a suitable itinerary to make the most of today according to your specific interests.

-Make the most of your final full day by kicking off from the heel of Italy's boot and travel back up to Milan.
+Make the most of your final full day by kicking off from the heel of Italy's boot and travelling back up to Milan.
 The journey will take approximately nine-and-a-half hours, ushering you into Milan in time for a wander through this stylish city and a last Italian supper.
-As ever, ask our clued-up local Concierge for advice on where to eat, and to book a table.
-If you're an early bird, take the 7am train arriving in Milan in the late afternoon; this will give you time to explore Milan a little more.
-Or, choose to have a lay-in, take a leisurely breakfast, and get the late morning train which will bring you into Milan at around eight in the evening, still allowing enough time to enjoy a delicious dinner and a negroni sbagliato (Milan's variation on the theme - with prosecco instead of gin) or two, to round off your day.
+As ever, ask our clued-up local Concierge for advice on where to eat, and to book you a table.
+Indulge in a delicious dinner and a negroni sbagliato (Milan's variation on the theme - with prosecco instead of gin) or two, to round off your day.

-Today you will be venturing home, this journey will take approximately ten hours in total.
-Enjoy the trip through the foothills of the Alps in reverse, leaving Milan in the morning, and enjoying lunch on board.
-In the afternoon, transfer back across Paris on the RER before you board the speedier two-and-a-half hour Eurostar train from Paris to London, arriving back in the capital in the evening.
+Today you will be venturing home; this journey will take approximately ten hours in total.
+Enjoy the trip through the foothills of the Alps in reverse, enjoying lunch on board.
+For the final leg of your journey, transfer back across Paris on the RER before you board the speedier two-and-a-half hour Eurostar train from Paris to London.

 A Rough Idea of Price